Gabrielsomto/cryptin/README.md

-# Getting Started with Create React App
+# Financial Asset Trading Managment Platform.

 This project is about developing a financial asset trading managment platform.